 Vocabulary for blockchain for supporting Internet of things and smart cities and communities in data processing and management aspects

 Summary: This Recommendation contains vocabulary related blockchain for supporting Internet of things (IoT) and smart cities and communities (SC&C) in aspects of data processing and management (DPM).
-The vocabulary in this Recommendation is defined in published ITU-T Recommendations and Supplements.
-In addition, this Recommendation includes and defines new terms derived from the deliverables of ITU-T Focus Group on Data Processing and Management to support IoT and Smart Cities & Communities (FG-DPM), to meet the needs of SC&C works of ITU.
+The vocabulary in this Recommendation is collected from the Recommendations, Supplements and standards published by ITU and ISO.
+In addition, this Recommendation includes and defines new terms to meet the needs of SC&C works of ITU.

 Key words: Blockchain; Data Management and Processing (DMP); Internet of things (IoT); Smart Cities & Communities (SC&C); vocabulary.